viewflow/django-fsm/README.md

 Instead of adding some state field to a django model, and managing its values by hand, you could use FSMState field and mark model methods with the `transition` decorator.
-Your method will contain the side-effects of the state change.
+Your method could contain the side-effects of the state change.

-The decorator also takes a list of conditions, all of which must be met before a transition is allowed.

 Nice introduction is available here: https://gist.github.com/Nagyman/9502133